 Your target market is viewing videos all the time.
 Statistics have shown that 92% of all B2B prospects watch online videos on a continual basis and Youtube has more than 4 billion views every day (Bytemobile Mobile Analytics Report).

-Smart businesses use video marketing as a tactic to improve consumer engagement by including videos in emails, which increases click-through-rates and enhances conversions when the video is added to a landing page.
+Smart businesses use video advertising as a tactic to improve consumer engagement by including videos in emails, which increases click-through-rates and enhances conversions when the video is added to a landing page.

 According to Twittter, videos and photos receive the highest number of shares.
 The videos have more impact because they entertain, they have a viral potential, they require little reflection of the brain and can be used to educate on a subject.